 Minor Project (7th Semester MAE) - Guidelines for Students

-- Students are required to work on a minor project in the 7th semester.
+- Students are required to work on a Minor Project (ETAT 457) in the 7th semester.
 They are supposed to work on their project in groups.
-Each group should consist of minimum of three (03) or maximum of five (05) students.
+Each group shall consist of minimum of three (03) or maximum of five (05) students.
 Students are advised to form groups among themselves, otherwise the groups will be formed by the department and no further changes will be entertained.

-- The areas of interest of the faculty members of the MAE department are available on the department website.
-Students should choose one faculty member as their project guide.
-Selection of topic and further work should be under guidance of their project guide.
+- Students shall choose one faculty member as their project guide.
+The areas of interest of the faculty members of the MAE department are available on the department website.

 Each project group has to give 10 minutes presentations during the synopsis evaluation.
 Approval / Rejection of project will be at the sole discretion of Project Evaluation Committee.
 Synopsis presentation can be of maximum 20 slides as follows:

-A Mid Term Evalution of Project is normally done during the middle of semester by the Project Evalution Committe.
+A Mid Term Evalution of Project is normally done during the mid- term examination of semester by the Project Evalution Committe.
 The group need to submit a mid-term report and give a 15-20 minute presentation.
 Mid-term presentation can be divided into following slides:

 - Research Topic

 - Significance of the study